Specialties

 - Explain the two phases of asthma and how bronchial hyper-responsiveness is documented (CSP3)

-- Describe investigations that can be used to confirm the diagnosis of asthma including the diagnosis of allergy (CR3)
+- Describe investigations that can be used to confirm the diagnosis of asthma including the diagnosis of atopy (CR3)

 - Explain the role of mast cells, eosinophils, dendritic cells, B lymphocytes and CD4 Th1 and CD4 Th2 T-lymphocytes in asthma (CSP3)

-- Describe the mechanism of action, place in therapy and major side effects of asthma treatments including: long / short acting beta2 agonists, corticosteroids, leukotriene antagonists and anti-IgE.
+- Describe the mechanism of action, place in therapy and major side effects of asthma treatments including short and long acting beta2 agonists, corticosteroids, leukotriene antagonists and anti-IgE.
 (CR3)

 - Explain the role of IgE, Fcel1, FceRII, IL2, IL3, IL4, IL5, IL13, GMCSF gamma interferon, histamine, leukotrienes, cytokines, adhesion molecules and the Th1/Th2 paradigm (CSP3)